-- a.
-The heart of capitalism is public ownership. - b.
-Sometimes, the owners of a company have to pay more than they have invested in it. - c.
-Companies prefer to raise a large amount of funds through borrowing money at high interest rates. - d.
-The creditors of a bankrupt company have no right to pursue shareholders for the company's unpaid debts.
+1. The heart of capitalism is private a) The heart of capitalism is public ownership. ownership.
+2. The owners of a company never b) Sometimes, the owners of a company have to pay more than they have have to pay more than they have invested invested in it. in it.
+3. Companies are able to raise a large c) Companies prefer to raise a large amount of funds through sale of amount of funds through borrowing shares. money at high interest rates.
+4. The creditors of a bankrupt d) The creditors of a bankrupt company company have right to pursue have no right to pursue shareholders for shareholders for the companies unpaid the company's unpaid debts. debts.